pandas-dev/pandas/doc/source/contributing.rst

 --------------

 Writing good code is not just about what you write.
 It is also about *how* you write it.
-During testing on Travis-CI, several tools will be run to check your code for stylistic errors.
+During :ref:`Continuous Integration <contributing.ci>` testing, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
 Thus, good style is a requirement for submitting code to *pandas*.

 In addition, because a lot of people use our library, it is important that we